ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 ![](https://i.imgur.com/s1f3uju.png){: .mx-auto.d-block :}

 #### Fun Fact:
-The original web application for the challenge was designed to have over hundreds of emails.
+The original web application for the challenge was designed to have over hundreds of email addresses.
 The idea is to compare the "Find Instructors" results to the "Official Instructors" and grabbing only the emails of the "Official Instructors" (so it was not needed to check all of the emails if they are valid).
 The emails was lessened to around 40+ to make the challenge more simple and easier.

 ##### Send Spearphishing Link to the victim containing crafted payload (crafted payload shared will be limited to only acquire user.txt file)

 Previously, it was found that **laughingman@rtv.local** is a valid target and a user that exist in the machine.

-The next step is to send a spearphishing email using the open mail relay with a link to the payload.
+The next step is to send a spearphishing email to the account using the open mail relay with a link to the payload.

 **Hosting the payload:**
 ~~~